bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

+Requirejs used the AMD format for defining modules, but around this time node was gaining in popularity, and it's module format (CommonJS) was not supported.

-Browserify uses CommonJS, which lets us port a lot of node modules into the browser now.
+Browserify uses CommonJS, which allows most node modules to be used inside the browser.

-Here is an example CommonJS module that uses `require` and `module.exports` to import and export.
+Here is an example CommonJS module that uses `require` to include dependencies, and `module.exports` to export the module.
+Note that this format is **synchronus**, it implies that all depenencies can be synchronusly loaded.

-Like r.js and browserify, webpack also bundles modules into fewer files so users can quickly access an application.

 ---

-# Why webpack?
+# Webpack

+- Smart code splitting
+- Smaller output bundles
 - Supports AMD
 - Supports CommonJS
-- Smaller output bundles
+- Pluginable
-- Smart code splitting
+- Portable

 ???

-So why pick webpack?
-It supports both AMD and CommonJS syntax for modules (unlike r.js and browserify)

-Webpack can generate smaller output by using the knowledge it builds up of the individual files in its output.

-Requirejs and browserify need to include file paths so it can operate at runtime, webpack by default transforms these paths into numeric ids to refer to each package.
-Some developers like this to obfuscate their output further for proprietary projects.
+In very large applications, bundling everything could easily create bundles that were tens or hundreds of megabytes of JavaScript.
+Browserify and Require eventually had ways to seperate chunks of the output into loadable "feature" bundles, but the configuration was hard to automate.

-Webpack also includes a syntax for splitting bundles very intelligently, allowing you to load critical bits of JS only on the first pass, and ensure the additional scripts are loaded before you need to use them.
+Webpack can analyze the code and be **smarter** about outputing multiple bundles.
+Webpack also includes a syntax for splitting bundles very intelligently, allowing you to load critical bits of JavaScript only on the first pass, and ensure the additional scripts are loaded before you need to use them.

+Since webpack is capable of analyzing and transforming JavaScript, it is also able to produce output bundles that are smaller and more portable, not relying on details like file paths to operate at runtime.

+It also supports both AMD and CommonJS modules, allowing us to consume a wide variety of javascript modules.
+By renaming the `define` and `require` statments to its own syntax, its output bundles may be consumed by requirejs or browserify as well.

 ---

 # Webpack is more than JavaScript Modules

-- Load styles and files and other code languages
-- Use plugins to optimize run time like extracting css into its own file, and minifying source with uglify
-- Fast rebuilds with webpack watch mode, dev middleware and dev server

-???

-Module Bundlers started as a way to package up scripts for an application.
-HTML, CSS, and other assets would be left to other processes to prepare for distributing an app.
-Webpack provides avenues to handle all of the static content that goes into an application.
-As you build on to your webpack configuration this provides lot of functionality to streamline delivery of your application.

-Webpack goes way beyond just packing scripts, you can connect it to different loaders for different content, use plugins like uglify, watch your filesystem and provide auto updates, connect to dev mode middleware and create a dev server.

----

-# Short list of things we've webpacked:
+### "modules" in webpack

 - Source Code
 - HTML
+- Templates (Handlebars, Lodash, etc)
 - Style (CSS, SASS, Stylus, Less)
 - Images (png, jpg, gif)
 - Other assets (mp3, mpeg)